ScottKillen/SomeDarkCorner/README.md

 If you find yourself playing Minecraft in the dark, your eyes might thank you for a dark mode improvement.

-These GUIs are double resolution and shaded to help relieve eye strain. minecraft's traditional rounded corners have been suared for a stylish sharper look.
+These GUIs are double resolution and shaded to help relieve eye strain.
+Minecraft's traditional rounded corners have been squared for a stylish sharper look.

 <!-- SUPPORTED MODS -->
 ## Supported Mods

-In addition to Vanilla Minecraft GUIS, this resource pack enhances the following minecraft mods:
+In addition to Vanilla Minecraft GUIS, this resource pack enhances the following Minecraft mods:

 - [Apotheosis](https://www.curseforge.com/minecraft/mc-mods/Apotheosis)
 - [JEI (Just Enough Items)](https://www.curseforge.com/minecraft/mc-mods/jei)